magento/knowledge-base/src/troubleshooting/general/deployment-failed-unable-to-apply-mdva-43395-patch.md

 labels:
 ---

-This article provides a solution for the failed deployment where users are unable to apply MDVA-43395 patch.
+This article provides a solution for the failed deployment where a user is unable to apply MDVA-43395 patch.

 ## Affected products and versions